bazhinapolly/customer-support-qna-api/README.md

 # Customer Support Q&A API

-Portfolio demo: a small REST API that wraps OpenAI for customer-support Q&A.
+A small REST API that uses OpenAI to answer customer support questions from a structured business context.

-The project is designed for small businesses that want a lightweight customer support assistant without building a full chatbot platform.
-It accepts a customer question, uses a structured support context, asks OpenAI for a controlled answer, and returns a JSON response.
+This portfolio case study is designed for small businesses that want a lightweight AI-assisted support endpoint without building a full chatbot platform.
+The API accepts a customer question, validates the request, combines it with approved business information, sends it to OpenAI through a controlled support prompt, and returns a concise JSON response.

 ## What It Does

 - Provides one `POST /support/ask` endpoint
-- Accepts JSON with a customer question
+- Accepts JSON input with a customer question
 - Uses a structured system prompt and support context
-- Calls OpenAI Chat Completions API
+- Calls the OpenAI Chat Completions API
-- Returns a concise support answer
+- Returns a concise customer-facing support answer
 - Validates missing, empty, and oversized input
 - Handles OpenAI rate limits, API errors, and request timeouts
 - Stores configuration in environment variables
-- Includes a short test suite for prompt, validation, and error mapping logic
+- Includes a small test suite for prompt, validation, and error mapping logic

 ## Tech Stack